-Train yourself to keep your calm under stressful situations.
+Train yourself to keep calm under stressful situations.
 Remember that real challenges unveil fake people.
 Body language and facial expressions can deliver unwanted messages, so be sure that you are on top of these.

 Good manners apply to written communication in all forms.
-Emails, digital messages, comments, social media interaction and through your business website or blog act & react as if you have the person in front of you.
-Find the right tone and stick to that, not too cold formal but also not too friendly.
+Emails, digital messages, comments, social media interaction, and through your business website or blog act & react as if you have the person in front of you.
+Find the right tone and stick to that, not too cold or formal but also not too friendly.

 Phone communication does have etiquette that you should respect.
-Never pick up the phone after working hours and never bother any client for a business matter after 17:00.
+Never pick up the phone after working hours and never bother any client with a business matter after 17:00.
 It’s one of the most unprofessional traits that can ruin your good name in the market.

 Respect people’s privacy

 When you call a person always introduce yourself by your full name, company, and title.
-Don’t be too aggressive, don’t dominate the conversation and listen to the other person carefully.
+Don’t be too aggressive, don’t dominate the conversation, and listen to the other person carefully.
 When they call you, return calls in a timely manner.
-Always follow-up on any actions you agree to during a conversation.
+Always follow up on any actions you agree to during a conversation.